noamraph/nix-pills/pills/02-install-on-your-running.md

 Generations can be switched and rolled back atomically, which makes them convenient for managing changes to your system.

-Let\'s take a closer look at our profile:
+Let's take a closer look at our profile:

 <pre><code class="hljs">$ ls -l ~/.nix-profile/
 bin -> /nix/store/ig31y9gfpp8pf3szdd7d4sf29zr7igbr-<b>nix-2.1.3</b>/bin